 The field of medicine is not without challenges when it comes to adapting new technology.
-However, Wireless Devices Design and Engineering has gone a long way and continue to make strides as the decades progress.
+However, Wireless Medical Devices Engineering has gone a long way and continue to make strides as the decades progress.
 Wires have been ubiquitous since the discovery of electricity as they are needed to conduct much needed electrical power to our tools and appliances.
 Before the use of radio, wires were also required for people to communicate via telegraph.
 Wires continue to be a requirement in modern communications but through Wi-Fi, satellite and cellular technology, we have all but broken the copper-based bonds the world remains dependent on.Thanks to wireless devices design and engineering the number of practical applications used to be dependent on wiring continue to decrease in the fields of entertainment, science, defense as well as medicine.

 The Power Problem

 There are two things that limit various devices to external wiring.
 The transmission of power and the transmission of signals through solid mediums of various densities.
 Depending on the types of signals used and the type of medium, those limits are easily breached with the classic example of radio waves and Wi-Fi.
 Devices can have independent power in any environment but only for a limited time and will have to be recharged by external means.
 A drone for example needs to return to its owner for charging through a power source from an electrical outlet.
 The same goes for mobile phones.
 Some applications require a perpetual source of power to function conveniently and efficiently and as much as possible with limited supervision.
 Meaning, these applications need to have a continuous source of power without having to be recharged.
 Certain signals will have to reach the min environments that are otherwise unreachable for where they are assigned,let’s say, in hellish environments near volcanoes or inside the human body.These are the applications that wireless devices design and engineering need to address.

 Wireless Medical Devices Engineering Punches Through the Human Body